TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 5) The launch monitor shall be able to wirelessly communicate shot metrics to the app.

 In addition to these customer-defined specifications, the product must also abide by some the following standards:
 1) Any Bluetooth-based wireless transfer of information shall comply with the IEEE 802.15.1  standard that defines Personal Area Network (PAN) devices.
 Class 2 devices are characterized by approximately a 10 meter radius and a maximum transmit power of +4dBm (approximately 2.5 mW).
-Wireless transmission shall operate within a 2.402 GHz to 2.480 GHz frequency band.
+Wireless transmission shall operate within a 2.402 GHz to 2.480 GHz frequency band.[1]
 2) The use of a Lithium Ion or Lithium Polymer cells as part of a battery unit shall comply with IEC 62133 safety regulations to ensure safe operation within extreme Conditions.
 The battery shall operate safely within 0–60 °C and include protection against electrical faults such as overcharge at 1.4× rated charge current, over-discharge below 2.5 V per cell, and short-circuit currents up to the rated maximum.
+[2]
 3) Any image projection onto the lenses or glass shall comply with the ISO 15004-2 eye safety standard that determines the group hazard level of optical radiation within wavelength range of 250 nm to 2500 nm.
 For continuous operation over the duration of a golf round (~4 hours), retinal and corneal irradiance shall remain below the following approximate limits:

     A. UV (250–400 nm): ≤ 0.021 mW/cm²